Stochastic Dynamics, Large Deviations Principle, and Non-equilibrium Thermodynamics: Large deviations principle and classical irreversible thermodynamics

-Finally, we look at two examples, which could be explicitly solved, to illustrate the intrinsic relations among mesoscopic stochastic dynamics, macroscopic deterministic dynamics, large deviations rate function, classical irreversible thermodynamics, Hamiltonian dynamics, and so on (see Fig. 2). \\ \textbf{(1) Fokker-Planck equations for the Ornstein-Unlenbeck process.}
+Finally, we look at several examples, which could be explicitly solved, to illustrate the intrinsic relations among mesoscopic stochastic dynamics, macroscopic deterministic dynamics, large deviations rate function, classical irreversible thermodynamics, Hamiltonian dynamics, and so on; see Fig. 2. \\